thesteau/Programming-Syntax-Comparison/README.md

 ## Navigation
 * Submit the form as instructed to be redirected to the details page.
 * Navigate to the other pages via the navigation bar
-* Note that there is a 20 second timer in between subsequent form submissions - the submit button will be disabled until the timer ends.
+* Note that there is a 20 second timer in between subsequent form submissions - the submit button will be disabled during this time.
-  * This is only noticed if the user returns to the form before the timer elapses.
+  * This is only noticeable if the user returns to the form before the timer expires.

 ## Microservice Architecture
 Wikipedia scraper and timer data microservices are currently used for this website.